uhm-descartes/ee645/morea/linear-models/assessment-lin-reg.md

    \\\\ {\hat y}_n\end{bmatrix}. \\] We will try to understand
    (practicing what we know about matrix multiplication) linear regression in a different way.
-This view becomes useful when we start looking at something called attention in Transformer-based Large Language Models (like chatGPT).
+This view becomes useful when we start looking at something called _attention_ in Transformer-based Large Language Models (like chatGPT or most other models in popular imagination).
 In the attention approach, there is a dictionary \\(\cD\\) (think of a python dictionary object)---a set of key-value pairs, say \\((\k_i, v_i)\\), where
    \\(i\\) runs from 1 through \\(n\\).
 Given a query \\(\q\\), the